-Revised 15 July 2020: The novel Coronavirus known as COVID-19, currently making the rounds, is causing major disruptions to our normal, everyday life.
-While at risk seniors thought to be affected the most by flu symptoms were being advised to remain at home, now everyone is at home.
-COVID-19 has become a truely, world-wide, pandemic.
+Revised 07 September 2020: The novel Coronavirus known as COVID-19 continues to make the rounds and cause major disruptions to our normal, everyday life.
+While at-risk seniors initially affected the most were being advised to remain at home, then everyone was advised to remain at home.
+COVID-19 IS a truely, world-wide, pandemic.

 “Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.”, according to the World Health Organization.

 Recently, even those asymptomatic have tested positive for the virus.Children, adults and the elderly are at risk.
 Recent analysis in the USA by wall street firms have revealed the virus may affect 150 million Americans.
 Exponential growth is occurring on a daily basis which appears to following the exponential growth of testing.
 Are we sure that we have the true picture?
 My bet is to follow the data and recommendations of our scientific leaders!

 In North America, every single US state and Canadian province has reported COVID-19.
 Unprecedented, the US-Canada border has closed to all non-essential travel.
 There are now mandatory 14 day stay at home quarantines.
 Businesses are closed.
 Banks are deferring mortgage payments, governments are handing our money, and industries are retooling to produce medical devices and supplies.
 Seem familiar?
 This has become a world war, World War COVID-19.
 We are all uniting to fight a common enemy, an enemy we can not see, an enemy we can not touch.